mrchrisneal/DashPad/docs/web/deployment/cloud-run.md

 Deploy the DashPad-Web container to Google Cloud Run for cloud-based dashboard access.

-## Important Note

-⚠️ **Only the Web container can be deployed to Cloud Run.** The API container must run on your actual servers because it needs direct filesystem access.
+!!! warning "Only the Web container can be deployed to Cloud Run.
+The API container must be run on actual servers, as it needs direct filesystem access to collect metrics and system information."

 ## Prerequisites